-404 Marlborough was designed by Snell and Gregerson, architects, and built in 1888 Neal & Preble, builders, as the home of Charles Edward Cotting and his wife, Ruth Stetson (Thompson) Cotting.
-They were married in April of 1888, and 404 Marlborough probably was built by Charles Cotting to be their home after their marriage.
-He is shown as the owner on the original building permit application, dated December 8, 1887, on the final building inspection report, dated December 26, 1888, and on the 1890, 1898, 1908, and 1917 Bromley maps.
+404 Marlborough was designed by Snell and Gregerson, architects, and built in 1888 Neal & Preble, masons, as the home of Charles Edward Cotting and his wife, Ruth Stetson (Thompson) Cotting.
+They were married in April of 1888 and 404 Marlborough was built to be their home after their marriage.
+He is shown as the owner on the original building permit application, dated December 8, 1887, and on the final building inspection report, dated December 26, 1888.

 Charles Cotting died in July of 1920.
-Ruth Cotting and their son, Charles Cotting, Jr., an investment banker, continued to live at 404 Marlborough.
-They also maintained a home in Manchester.
-Charles E. Cotting’s Heirs were the assessed owners of 404 Marlborough from 1922 through 1927.
+Ruth Cotting and their son, Charles Edward Cotting, Jr., an investment banker, continued to live at 404 Marlborough.
+They also maintained a home in Manchester, Massachusetts.

 In June of 1926, Charles Cotting married Constance Binney, a movie and stage actress.
 After their marriage, they lived at 410 Beacon and in Manchester.

 On November 30, 1927, 404 Marlborough was purchased from Ruth Cotting’s estate by Ella Blanche (Messenger) Smith, the wife of Carl Mayhew Smith, an oil salesman.
 They previously had lived in an apartment at 46 Hereford.